Idaho Foster Parent Rights, Respite Care, and Your Caseworker Relationship

 There's a power asymmetry built into foster care that doesn't get discussed enough.
 The caseworker has authority over placement decisions, visit schedules, and case direction.
 The child in your home is technically in the state's custody, not yours.
 And when your judgment about what a child needs conflicts with an administrative decision, you may not know what standing you have to push back.

-Idaho addressed part of this through House Bill 724, which established a formal Foster Youth Bill of Rights — and through the legislative evolution of foster parent protections that give resource families specific rights in the case process.
-Understanding what those rights are, how respite care works, and how to build a functional caseworker relationship makes the difference between feeling like a passive participant in your foster child's life and functioning as the advocate the child actually needs.
+Idaho's 2025–2026 legislative changes include House Bill 724's Foster Youth Bill of Rights.
+That is a rights framework for children, not a Foster Parent Bill of Rights.
+Foster parents' practical role is shaped by licensing rules, case-team expectations, and support and advocacy resources.
+Understanding those protections, how respite care works, and how to build a functional caseworker relationship makes the difference between feeling like a passive participant in your foster child's life and functioning as the advocate the child actually needs.

-These rights are real, not aspirational.
-Knowing they exist changes how you approach conversations with caseworkers about decisions that affect your household and the child in your care.
+These practical expectations matter.
+Knowing them changes how you approach conversations with caseworkers about decisions that affect your household and the child in your care.

 Your Caseworker: What They're Responsible For and What They're Not